Buyers guide

 Conveyancing

-Your solicitor or conveyancer will handle searches, title checks, enquiries and contracts.
-Provide identification and complete forms promptly to keep momentum and avoid unnecessary delays.
+Your solicitor or conveyancer handles searches, title checks, enquiries and contracts.
+Complete forms promptly and provide ID early to keep things moving.

 • Local authority, water and environmental searches

-• Leasehold checks if applicable, including ground rent and service charges
+• Leasehold checks, including ground rent and service charges

-• Review of restrictive covenants, access rights and boundaries
+• Review of covenants, access rights and boundaries

-A responsive solicitor and clear communication between all parties often makes more difference than simply choosing the cheapest quote.
+A responsive solicitor and clear communication between all parties can make a big difference.

 Budgeting